Thanks to many comments, esp. Ravi Iyer, Sahar Massachi, Tal Yarkoni, Rafael Burde, Grady Ward, Ines Moreno de Barreda, and Daniel Quigley.

 Employment of human moderators will likely decline.
 As computer accuracy improves fewer messages will need to be escalated for human review, additionally fewer humans will be needed to label training data.

 This prediction also applies to government monitoring and censorship.
-Many governments use some kind of automated scanning tools to intercept or censor messages based on their content, e.g. the US’s NSA and Chinese government.
-Better AI will allow these agencies to classify every single post with reliability as high as if they had a human read each one, thus we should expect obfuscation will no longer be an effective workaround for censorship.
+Many governments use some kind of automated scanning tools to intercept or censor messages based on their content, e.g. the US’s NSA and Cybserspace Administration of China.
+Better AI will allow these agencies to classify every post with reliability as high as if they had a human read each one, thus we should expect obfuscation will become a much less-effective workaround for censorship.

 This prediction would fail if there were hard limits on the performance of AI.
 It’s conceivable that there are ways of obfuscating content that will remain difficult for an AI to identify for a long time.
-However even in this case I expect the windows to be relatively small.
-Suppose humans invent new types of obfuscation, e.g. misspelling words in a particular way, then an AI which is continually trained on human-labeled samples could likely learn the pattern and thus force humans to adopt a new pattern.
+However even if LLMs cannot identify violating content in real-time it seems likely they could catch up quickly.
+Suppose humans invent new types of obfuscation, e.g. misspelling words in a particular way.
+An LLM which is continually trained on human-labeled samples could likely learn the pattern and thus force humans to continually adopt new patterns.

-Whether prevalence will decline all the way to zero depends on the definition of prevalence used.
+Prevalence will never decline to exactly zero because it’s inherently noisy.
 An AI model can never perfectly predict human-rater evaluation because humans are themselves noisy: there is both between-rater variation and within-rater variation in labelling for any given piece of content.
-Thus whenever the ground truth is human judgment then even an infallible classifier could not be used to drive prevalence all the way to zero.
+Thus if the ground truth is human judgment then even an infallible classifier could not be used to drive prevalence all the way to zero.4

 The Prevalence of Context-Specific Violations Will Increase